fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-and-they-all-cheered-as-he-appeared-with-a-beard.md

 layout: post
 title: "And They All Cheered as He Appeared with a Beard"
 date: 2014-11-23 T 16:45 UTC
-tags : [Beard, Hipster]
+tags : [Beards, Journeys]
-category: personal
+category: Life
 excerpt: In which I confess to being a hipster---like we all didn't already know that---as well as reveal the ongoing project of growing out a beard for a year.
 Also, there may be rhyming involved.
 ---
 I suppose it was only a matter of time before my metamorphosis came to its not-so surprising conclusion.
 Thought sometimes one can wonder, "Why did I think this would be a good idea?
 Did I suffer a contusion?"